henryxiang/reactive-programming/presentation/intro.md

 * By writing more code.               <!-- .element: class="fragment" -->
 * Repeat ...                          <!-- .element: class="fragment" -->

+Note: Solving one problem often introduces other problems.
+By changing the way of thinking, we can ofen find a simple solution to seemingly hard problem.

 ---

 ### How a single Node.js server can handle 10,000 requests/sec?